regexowl/blog/_posts/2021-12-15-ci-with-output-to-a-comment.markdown

 Up to this point everything seemed quite straightforward, but the real fun was coming.
 The only thing left was to output the results of the `get_configs()` into a comment under the pull request.
 But after a test run I’ve noticed the workflow never output more than the first line of the results.

 After some experiments I found out, that working with multiline strings in GitHub Actions is a bit problematic.
 Whitespace characters are parsed in a way that it wasn’t possible to output a block of text.
-When searching for a solution, I've stumbled upon [https://trstringer.com/github-actions-multiline-strings/](this blogpost) introducing several options to bypass this problem.
+When searching for a solution, I've stumbled upon [this blogpost](https://trstringer.com/github-actions-multiline-strings/) introducing several options to bypass this problem.

 The solution I chose in the end was sanitisation of the string or string substitution since it's close to regex and I couldn’t possibly pass on that.